tathanhdinh/tocc/README.md

 len = 11
 ```

+ - The compiler is probabilistic, so it generates a different output each time invoked.

 ___

 <sup>1</sup> Some decent decompilers: [Hex-Rays](https://www.hex-rays.com/products/decompiler/index.shtml) (which provides an [evaluation](https://out7.hex-rays.com/demo/request)), [Ghidra](https://ghidra-sre.org/), [JEB](https://www.pnfsoftware.com/), etc.

 <sup>2</sup> In some Linux distro with SELinux, JIT is forbidden because of [W^X protection](https://en.wikipedia.org/wiki/W%5EX), this can be temporarily disabled using `sudo setenforce 0`.

+<sup>3</sup> There is still no pre-processing so include, define, macro, etc. do not work yet, neither comments in source codes.
+Please look at examples in [tests](./tests/) and [demo](./demo/) for the kind of programs that `uCc` currently support.